-DOST 2017 allotment results to release today at dost.cgg.gov.in
+Telangana DOST 2017 allotment results declared at dost.cgg.gov.in

-DOST 2017 allotment results: The second allotment results for the Degree Online Services of Telangana (DOST) will be released today by the Telangana State Council of Higher Education (TSCHE) at dost.cgg.gov.in.
-Candidates can check their allotment results from the official website.
+DOST 2017 allotment results: The second allotment results for the Degree Online Services of Telangana (DOST) has been published on July 6 by the Telangana State Council of Higher Education (TSCHE) at dost.cgg.gov.in.
+Candidates can check their allotment results from the official website and keep checking this page for further information.

 According to reports, about 2,70,014 out of 4,10,047 seats remained vacant after the first phase of the allotment at 1,089 colleges.
 Out of 1,42,860 seats available in the Osmania University region, 57,950 students got admission in 409 colleges.